-This Pesto Tuna Pasta is made with tuna, pasta, basil, nuts, garlic, olive oil, parmesan, greek yogurt and lemon juice.
+This Pesto Tuna Pasta Recipe is made with tuna, pasta, basil, nuts, garlic, olive oil, parmesan, greek yogurt and lemon juice.

 This is such a simple easy dish that everyone will love.
 If you use store bought pesto, all you need is pesto, tuna, pasta and greek yogurt.
 I prefer making the pesto from scratch, because the flavor is so much better with freshly chopped basil.
 To make the pesto, all you need is a food processor or a blender.
 This pasta is perfectly paired with my Buttermilk Roasted Chicken and Air Fried Chicken Legs.